Lloyd Lee Choi

+Life and career

 Originally from Ottawa, Ontario, Choi had planned to study aerospace engineering at university, but changed his mind and moved to Vancouver, British Columbia to study film-making.
 In 2015 he joined Variable, a New York City-based film-making collective.

 He has also directed the short films Foxtrot (2013), 40 Love (2014), Wanderlust (2015), Before Mars (2016) and Closing Dynasty (2022), and has worked in advertising as a director of television commercials.
 He received a Western Canadian Music Award nomination for Video Director of the Year in 2018 for "Closer", a single by Winnipeg indie pop band Mise en Scene.

 In 2022 he was named a recipient of the Future Gold Film Fellowship, a Netflix-sponsored program to produce short films by East Asian and Pacific Islander directors.

 His feature film debut Lucky Lu, a full-length expansion of Same Old, premiered in the Directors Fortnight program at the 2025 Cannes Film Festival.
 In the same year, he was named the winner of the TIFF-CBC Films Screenwriter Award for his screenplay Yakult Ajumma.